EU left behind as US pushes 'vaccine diplomacy' in Southeast Asia | DW | 15.07.2021

 EU member states, working through their branded "Team Europe," are one the largest financial donors to the COVAX facility.

-But EU assistance in Southeast Asia's vaccination programs have often fallen under the radar because it has been chiefly pursued through the COVAX facility.
+But EU assistance in Southeast Asia's vaccination programs has often fallen under the radar because it has been chiefly pursued through the COVAX facility.

 Vaccines that arrive through the COVAX facility bear the logos of the UN and other facility partners, instead of the countries that donated the money.